Firenza/RepositoryAnalyticsApi/README.md

 # RepositoryAnaltyicsApi

 An ASP.NET Core API to provide analyitical data about GitHub code repositories.
+Paired with [orchestration wrapper application](https://github.com/Firenza/RepositoryAnaltyicsOrchestrator) to provide easy ingestion of GitHub data.

+#### Purpose

+Provide the ability to answer the questions like the following with respect to a group of GitHub repositories.

+* How many NodeJS APIs do we currently have vs ASP.NET APIs?
+* Our goal was to get 80% of our Web UI's switched to React.
+Where are we at now with that and how much progress have we made in the last month?
+* Our shared logging package has an critical security vulnerablity for all versions below 1.7.9.
+How many repositories are still referencing one of these versions?
+* Is anyone using dependency X with an application of type Y?

 #### Running locally